epicmaxco/vuestic-admin/docs/pre-production.md

 You can modify [config](../.circleci/config.yml) if our solution doesn't suit your needs exactly.

+Couple of things to note:
-NOTE: in `.env` file keys should look like this `VUE_APP_DRIFT_KEY`.
+* in `.env` file keys should look like this `VUE_APP_DRIFT_KEY`.
 Which will correspond to circleci key `DRIFT_KEY`.
 You essentially have two ways to pass config into build process.
+* Circleci will run tests before both staging and production.

 ## Demos